bonitasoft/bonita-doc/md/bonita-bpm-portal-interface-overview.md

 ## Default User Interfaces

-Starting with Bonita 2021.1, there are two types of User Interfaces provided by Bonita: Bonita Portal (legacy), and Bonita Applications (the way to go).
+Starting with Bonita 2021.1, there are two types of runtime User Interfaces provided by Bonita: Bonita Portal (legacy), and Bonita Applications (the way to go).

  ::: info
  **Note:** In next versions of Bonita, Portal will be replaced with Applications, so we encourage you to use the applications as of now.